pmuens/awesome-serverless/README.md

 - [State of the serverless community](https://serverless.com/blog/state-of-serverless-community) - Results of the Serverless community survey.
 - [A concrete PHP Serverless example](http://blog.zerosharp.com/a-concrete-php-serverless-example) - Export chess games in PDF using PHP.
 - [Fantasy Movie League Analtytics](https://fmlnerd.com/2016/11/29/a-microservices-architecture-for-fantasy-movie-league-analtytics) - Fantasy Movie League observations from an obsessed nerd.
+- [Is serverless ready for primetime?](https://developer.ibm.com/tv/is-serverless-ready-for-primetime/) - IBM on serverless architectures and their use in production environments.

 ## Screencasts